[DWH] Snowflake Features and Architecture [Big Data]

-Snowflake also allows you to specify the AWS, GCP, or Azure platform and run the Snowflake service on that infrastructure.
+Furthermore, Snowflake allows you to specify the AWS, GCP, or Azure platform and run Snowflake services on their infrastructure.

 *Information as of September 2020